randyf99/goodjs/README.md

 # Best Practices for JavaScript

-JavaScript: The Good Parts is a great book by Douglas Crockford and I recomment reading it.
-There as some guidelines that would be useful to always have at hand.
+JavaScript: The Good Parts is a great book by Douglas Crockford.
+I recommend it.
+Here are some guidelines that are useful to always have at hand.

-Some snippets have their own file, so you can clone this repo and run them with `node`.
+*Some snippets have their own file, so you can clone this repo and run them with `node`.*

 ## Unfamiliar invocation patterns